scalameta/metaconfig/docs/getting-started.md

-# Metaconfig
+---
+id: getting-started
+title: Getting started
+---

 Metaconfig is a library to read HOCON configuration into Scala case classes.
 Key features of Metaconfig include

-* helpful error messages on common mistakes like typos or type mismatch (expected string, obtained int)
+- helpful error messages on common mistakes like typos or type mismatch (expected string, obtained int)
-* configurable, semi-automatic derivation of decoders, with support for deprecating setting options
+- configurable, semi-automatic derivation of decoders, with support for deprecating setting options
-* cross-platform, supports JS/JVM.
+- cross-platform, supports JS/JVM.
 Native support is on the roadmap

 The target use-case for metaconfig is tool maintainers who support HOCON configuration in their tool.
 Metaconfig is used by scalafmt to read